Hello, it’s 4:00 AM in Lagos, and the hustle and bustle have begun.

 That night, I was at Ikeja City Mall, my goodness!
 I was blown away.

-I had wanted something close to life in the USA, and Lagos was giving me all the feels.
+I had wanted something close to life in the USA, and Lagos life was giving me all the feels.
 I ate to my satisfaction (sure you were expecting to hear that, haha!) and had to go home after that because it was pretty late.

 I was getting ready to leave at this point, and best believe, I was sad.
 I didn’t want to go anymore; I had enjoyed Lagos life for the first time.